ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-See the following example response that contains the deleted document ID and revision:
+See the following example response that includes the deleted document ID and revision:

 ```json
 {